KingTechnician/priam-pwa/README.md

   - [x] By Date
   - [x] By Upvotes
   - [x] By Tags
-- [ ] User can create a post with a Title and Description
+- [x] User can create a post with a Title and Description
-- [ ] User can add tags to created posts
+- [x] User can add tags to created posts
 - [x] Users are able to upvote desired posts, which are also stored in a server

+## Current Stage: Ensuring Security
+- [x] Keeping important values in-memory and inaccessible via browser
+- [ ] Validating people accessing the AWS Lambda Functions through Auth0 tokens
+- [ ] MFA
+- [ ] Ensuring CORS policy for AWS Lambda Functions